[object Object]

 • We calculate the area by multiplying length and width.

-• Finally, we use System.out.println to print the calculated area along with a message.
+• Finally, we use System.out.println to print the calculated area, and a message.

 Java is popular for creating complex applications like enterprise software, Android apps, desktop apps, and even server-side web applications (though less common nowadays).